Aggressive Driving Accident in Philadelphia

 - Engaging in offensive or rude behavior toward other motorists

-In some states, driving under the influence of alcohol or drugs may also result in aggressive driving charges.
+In some states, driving under alcohol or drugs may also result in aggressive driving charges.

 When does aggressive driving become illegal conduct?

 “But when does aggressive driving cross the line and can be considered illegal?” you may ask.
 Let our experienced Aggressive Driving Accident Attorney in Philadelphia explain.
 A motorist can be held responsible for driving aggressively in any of the following scenarios:

 - The aggressive behavior is a violation of Traffic laws in Pennsylvania